 In addition, Haldimand will receive a one-time credit of approximately \$74,000 due to the reconciliation of the 2017 billing.
-County staff recommend that these surplus funds be contributed to the corporate Contingency Reserve.
+County staff will make recommendations to Haldimand Council as to the appropriate disbursement of these surplus funds given that the financial records for that fiscal year are already closed.

-Finally, the OPP's cost estimates exclude certain user fees and charges which are collected locally (estimated at approximately \$50,000 per year, excluding the False Alarm Response Program which is billed and collected directly by Haldimand County staff).
+Finally, the OPP's cost estimates exclude certain user fees and charges which are collected locally (estimated at approximately \$50,000 per year).